Any phonetic script can be learned in just a few hours

 From squiggly symbols to new letters

-When first looking at Thai it reminded me of the language Frodo read inside the ring he threw into the volcano:
+When first looking at Thai it reminded me of the language Frodo read on the One Ring that he threw into Mount Doom, well, it was actually Gollum, but you know what I mean:

 เดอะลอร์ดออฟเดอะริงส์ เป็นนิยายแฟนตาซีขนาดยาว ประพันธ์โดยศาสตราจารย์ชาวอังกฤษ เจ. อาร์. อาร์. โทลคีน เป็นนิยายที่ต่อเนื่องกับนิยายชุดก่อนหน้านี้ของโทลคีน คือ